 STDs That Cause Dry Skin

 If you’re experiencing itchy skin anywhere on your body, it’s important to know what may be causing it.
-While there are plenty of nonsex-related reasons for itchy skin, there is a possibility that it is an underlying symptom of an undiagnosed STD or STI.
+While there are many reasons for itchy and dry skin, it’s possible that these are symptoms of an undiagnosed STD or STI such as herpes or AIDS.
 If that itchy skin so happens to be in your pelvic region, foreskin or base of shaft, there is even more reason to be concerned.
 At myLAB Box™, we believe that staying proactive is the best form of protection against STDs.